jetify-com/devbox/docs/app/docs/telemetry.md

 displayed_sidebar: tutorialSidebar
 ---

+import { customFields } from '@site/src/customFields';

 # Telemetry

 ## How Devbox uses telemetry

 Devbox collects some anonymized telemetry in order to detect issues, and improve the product over time.
 We use this data to detect bugs, understand which languages and operating systems to prioritize, and to prioritize new features.

 Our team takes privacy seriously and value it ourselves, so we use the following rules and guidelines for collecting information:

 1. We only collect anonymized data – nothing that is personally identifiable.
-2. Data is only stored securely in SOC-2 compliant systems, and our company (Jetpack.io) + infrastructure is SOC-2 compliant.
+2. Data is only stored securely in SOC-2 compliant systems, and our company ({customFields.companyName}) + infrastructure is SOC-2 compliant.
 3. Our users always have the ability to opt-out.
 4. Our telemetry code is public and open source.
 You can review our implementation **[here](https://github.com/jetpack-io/devbox/blob/650e8feb1e76386594bcb2443b3fbc8c07943281/boxcli/midcobra/telemetry.go)**